billpg/HashBack/README.md

 ### What if an attacker downloads a verification hash intended for a different issuer?
 To exploit knowing a verification hash, an attacker would need to build a valid JSON request body that resolves to that hash.
 As the value of the `Unus` property is included in the hash but not revealed to an attacker, the task is practically impossible.

-### What if a Caller sends a POST request to an Issuer, but that Issuer copies that the request along to a different Issuer?
+### What if a Caller sends a legitimate POST request to an Issuer, but that Issuer copies that request along to a different Issuer?
 The second Issuer will reject the request because they will observe the `IssuerUrl` property of the request is for the first Issuer, not itself.

+For this reason it is important that Issuer services reject any requests with a URL other than one belonging to them, including "localhost" and similar.
+Services should also avoid trusting the value of the "Host" header when comparing the value of `IssuerUrl` against the expected URL, as attacking callers might be able to spoof this header.

 ### What if an attacker floods the POST request URL with many fake requests?
 Any number of fake requests will all be rejected by the Issuer because there will be no verification hash that matches the expected hash and the Issuer will not respond with a Bearer token without one.

 Despite this, the fact that a POST request will trigger a second GET request might be used as a denial-of-service attack.
 For this reason, it may be prudent for an Issuer to track IP address blocks with a history of making bad POST requests and rejecting subsequent requests that originate from these blocks.

-This exchange normally requires a pre-existing relationship between the participants, but it isn't unreasonable to suppose that open Issuer services exist that will take POST requests with any URL as the `VerifyUrl` property value.
-These should, to avoid being a participant in a denial-of-service attack, keep track of which Verification services have a history of having any result other than returning a correct verification hash.
+This exchange normally requires a pre-existing relationship between the participants, but it isn't unreasonable to suppose that open Issuer services exist that will take POST requests with any valid URL as the `VerifyUrl` property value.
+These should, to avoid being a participant in a denial-of-service attack, keep track of which `VerifyUrl` domains and IPs have a history of having any result other than returning a correct verification hash.
 A web site that isn't participating in this exchange might nonetheless have a public folder of text files that are exactly the right length for a verification hash, but only ones that match the expected hash will be willing participants.

 It may also be prudent to keep the POST URL secret, so attackers can't send in a flood of fake requests if they don't know where to send them.
 As this would only be a method to mitigate a denial-of-service attack, the secret URL doesn't have to be treated as secret needing secure storage.
 The URL could be set in a unencrypted config file and if it does leak, be replaced without urgency at the participant's convenience.
 The security of the exchange relies on TLS and the verification hash, not the secrecy of the URLs.

+### What if there's a website that will host files from anyone?
+Maybe don't claim that website as one that you have exclusive control over.

+At its a core, a Bearer token issued by this exchange is the result of someone who was able to demonstrate control of a particular URL.
+If the group of people who have that control is "anyone" than that's who the Bearer token is identifying you as.

-### What if a malicious Caller causes the connect to retrieve the verification hash to stay open?
+### What if a malicious Caller supplies a verification URL that keeps the request open?
 [I am grateful to "buzer" of Hacker News for asking this question.](https://news.ycombinator.com/item?id=38110536)

-An attacker sets themselves up and configures their website to host verification hash files.
+Suppose an attacker sets themselves up and configures their website to host verification hash files.
 However, instead of responding with verification hashes, this website keeps the GET request open and never closes it.
 As a result, the Issuer server is left holding two TCP connections open - the original POST request and the GET request that won't end.
 If this happens many times it could cause a denial-of-service by the many opened connections being kept alive.

 We're used to web services making calls to databases or file systems and waiting for those external systems to respond before responding to its own received request.
 The difference in this scenario is that the external system we're waiting for is controlled by someone else who may be hostile.

-This could be mitigated by the Issuer configuring a low timeout for the request that fetches the verification hash.
+This can be mitigated by the Issuer configuring a low timeout for the request that fetches the verification hash.
 The allowed time only needs to be long enough to perform the hash and the usual roundtrip overhead of a request.
 If the verification hash requests takes too long the overall transaction can be abandoned.

 Nonetheless, I have a separate proposal that will allow for the POST request to use a 202 "Accepted" response where the underlying connection can be closed and reopened later.
 Instead of keeping the POST request open, the Issuer can close the request and the Caller may reopen it at a later time.

 ### Why does the PBKDF2 operation have a fixed salt?
 The fixed hash only appears in this document and does not go over the wire as a request is made, so any hash produced which passes validation must have been calculated by someone reading this document.
 Any hashes produced will have no value outside of this documented exchange.

+### Why use PBKDF2 at all?
+PBKDF2 (which wraps SHA256) is used to allow for additional rounds of hashing to make an attack looking for a JSON string that hashes to a known verification hash much harder.

+I don't think this is necessary (indeed, most of the examples in this document use `"Rounds":1`) because the `Unus` property is already 256 bits of unpredictable cryptographic quality randomness.
+For an attack exercising knowledge of a verification hash, looping through all possible `Unus` values, is already a colossally impractical exercise, even without additional rounds of PBKDF2.
+A previous draft of this proposal used a single round of SHA256, but I ultimately switched to PBKDF2 to allow for added rounds without needing a substantially updated new version of this protocol and for all implementations needing significant updates.
+For now, I'm going to continue using 1 as the default number of rounds.

+As this proposal is still in the public-draft phase, I am open to be persuaded that PBKDF2 is not needed and a single round of SHA256 is quite sufficient thank you very much.
+I'm also open to be persuaded that the default number of rounds needs to be significantly higher.

 ### What are the previous public drafts?